Contemporary World Cultures

 A student will be permitted to make up tests and to turn in projects due in any class missed because of absence.
 Teachers may assign a late penalty to any long-term project in accordance with time lines approved by the principal and previously communicated to students.

 If a student has been absent, it is their responsibility to obtain the assignments they missed during their absence.
 In Mr. Barnett’s room there is a wall of shelves.
 On these shelves each class period will have a “make up work” bin.
 Inside of this bin will be the assignments students missed with their name and the date the assignment was given.
 Students will be allowed 2 days for each day they were absent to complete the missing work with no late penalty.
 For example if a student was absent on Monday the missing work would be due on Thursday.

-Late assignments will be accepted however a penalty will be given for late assignments.
-For everyday that an assignment is turned in past its original due date, it will have 10 points deducted from the final grade.
-After 10 days the late assignment will not be accepted and will be given a grade of zero.
-For example if an assignment was due on Monday, but the student did not turn in the assignment until Thursday, the highest grade the student could obtain on the assignment would be a 70.
+Late assignments will be accepted, however a penalty will be given for late assignments.
+There will be a 3 day grace period.
+For every day an assignment is turned in past its original due date grace period, it will have 5 points deducted from the final grade.
+After Three weeks or 15 days past original due date, the late assignment will not be accepted and will be given a grade of zero.